Contacting Prospects on LinkedIn and Facebook

-Such target will help you to build an effective method for searching out to your prospects.
+Such a target will help you to build an effective method for searching and reaching out to your prospects.
 You won’t just be on a normal search roll but on a planned search roll.
-When you click your target prospects, you will set out on how to contact them through in-mails and emails.
+When you click your target prospects, you will set out to contact them through in-mails and emails.

-On your search for prospects on Facebook and LinkedIn, look out for their location if your business is dependent on location.
+On your search for prospects on social media, look out for their location if your business is dependent on location.

-No matter the form you are using for contacting your prospects on LinkedIn and Facebook, ensure you are unique in your presentation.
+No matter the form you are using for contacting your prospects on social media, ensure you are unique in your presentation.

-Most contacts on LinkedIn are professionals in diverse fields.
+For example, most contacts on LinkedIn are professionals in diverse fields.
 Contacting them through in-mails require sending messages that are unique and appealing.
-Don’t invite on LinkedIn without making adequate use of your opportunities to ensure you approach them as unique entities with enough stuffs to offer.
+Don’t invite on LinkedIn without making adequate use of your opportunities to ensure you approach them as unique entities with enough stuff to offer.

 Avoid sending the usual messages such as: ‘’I’d like to join your LinkedIn network’.
 Send a unique, clear and appealing in-mail.
 Check the prospects’ profile in order to determine the best way to approach them.

 I receive many messages on Facebook.
-Out of a hundred percent, I ignore ninety five percent.
+Out of a hundred percent, I ignore ninety-five percent.
 Why?
 Most of the senders are out on Facebook to waste time.
-The five percent are the set of people using Facebook to contact prospects for sale, business advancement and as a means of gaining grounds in their career.
+The five percent is the set of people using Facebook to contact prospects for sale, business advancement and as a means of gaining grounds in their career.